Master of Business and Management (MBM)

 What made you choose Waikato?

 Well, I really looked at the country first, then decided which island (North or South) I wanted to study in and what options each had for universities.
-I received offers from Auckland University and the University of Waikato, but I chose Waikato because I knew I wanted to study management and the MBM course fit my needs.
+I received offers from Auckland, but I chose Waikato because I knew I wanted to study management and the MBM course fit my needs.

 What were your first impressions of the campus/Hamilton?